ansilmirfan/portfolio_flutter/README.md

 # Flutter Portfolio Website

-A clean and modern personal portfolio built using **Flutter Web**, showcasing animated sections, reusable custom widgets, and a fully functional contact form — deployed with **Firebase Hosting**.
+A clean and modern personal portfolio built using **Flutter Web**, showcasing animated sections, reusable custom widgets, and deployed with **Firebase Hosting**.

 ---